pruthviiraj/pruthviiraj/README.md

 ## 👨‍💻 About Me

-Motivated and detail-oriented **Data Analyst** with 3.5 years of experience in risk operations, fraud investigations, ticket analysis, and quality auditing at **Amazon & Accenture**.
+Motivated and detail-oriented **Data Analyst** & an aspiring **Data Engineer** with 3.5 years of experience in risk operations, fraud investigations, ticket analysis, and quality auditing at **Amazon & Accenture**.

 Recently completed my **Master’s in Data Science**, now building strong hands-on skills in: